ePages-de/epages-docs/_posts/2017/2017-09-01-socrates-2017-order-is-optional.md

 This year's SoCraTes tried to be more inclusive, e.g. by providing gender-neutral bathrooms, and a field on the name tags for your preferred pronoun.

 I am always impressed by the openness of the attendees, everyone is sociable, and there are plenty of capable people willing to mentor.
-In this post I'd like to share what I took home from the SoCraTes 2017.
+In this post I would like to share what I took home from the SoCraTes 2017.

 ## What I learned